 Path to improved health

 When your doctor orders a CBC, there are no special preparations you’ll need to take before the test.
-You are not required to fast (not eat solid foods for 12 hours or so), unless you are having other tests done at the same time that require it.
+You are not required to fast (not eat solid foods for 12 hours or so).
 However, you may want to wear a short-sleeved shirt or one that easily rolls up to expose the lower half of your arm.

 The CBC test takes only a few minutes.
 The results are usually available to your doctor by the following day.
 In emergency situations, CBC results can be reported in an hour.